Benlagra/GeClDa/PeerAss/Code_book.md

 ```

 Another possibility would have been to output 180 rows and 68 = 2 + 33 + 33 columns. **I preferred the first output for readability and because I think it conforms more to the tidy data principles.** One can read both the mean and std values for a given signal and compare their outcome for different activities easily this way.
+And this for me is more suitable for the purpose of the study.